khulnasoft-lab/design.khulnasoft.com/contents/content/ui-text.md

 ---
 name: How to write UI text
-summary: The UI copy prioritizes user objectives, balances professionalism with empathy, and aims for clarity and conciseness.
+summary: The UI copy prioritizes user objectives, balances professionalism with empathy, and aims for clarity, conciseness, and consistency.
 ---

 Copy and messaging are meaningful aspects of the GitLab experience and the conversation with our users.